No Products in the Cart

 The psychotropic and psychoactive properties of marijuana were used as an alternative to more dangerous drugs in psychotherapy and to experience a psychedelic journey into self-exploration.
 There was also a return to using marijuana for religious and spiritual enlightenment.
 Hemp also returned as a popular textile and fabric, being used to make ropes, canvas, paper, clothing, jewelry, and so on.
-Plus, pipes, bongs, and hookahs became popular products for people to smoke weed through.
+Plus, pipes, bongs, and hookahs became even more popular products for people to smoke weed through.

 Weed culture became more mainstream in the 60’s and continued to grow in the 1970’s.
 Stoner films, like the Cheech and Chong movie franchise, dominated movie theaters.
 Musicians referred to smoking marijuana in music.
 This was usually done using common metaphors and slang, since weed was deemed an illegal substance by the government.
 The magazine High Times was first published as a lampoon of Playboy in 1974, and contained centerfold photos of weed instead of naked women.